VoynichLabs/mdlARC/readme.md

 ***In progress, I expect improvements till 30%***
-# 10% on ARC-1 with a 1M transformer
+# 10% on ARC-1 for less than a dollar using a 1M transformer

 ## Self supervised compression on ARC

-Every DL approach on ARC today trains a supervised algorithm
+Every DL approach on ARC today^[1] trains a supervised algorithm

-This is stupid.
+This is dumb.
 A self-supervised compression step will obviously perform better:
 - There is new information in the input grids and private puzzles that is currently uncompressed
 - Test grids have distribution shifts.
 Compression will push these grids into distribution

+For more reasoning behind the approach, read **[My Blog](https://mvakde.github.io/blog/why-all-ARC-solvers-fail-today/)**

 ---